colmhaugh/hangman-game/README.md

 * The games starts with a Welcome function which uses time.sleep delay to welcome the player to the game.
 Text "Welcome to ..." is printed before a second delay and then the graphic of "HANGMAN" is printed on the screen.
 There is another second delay before the basic instructions are given to the user

-* A while loop is then used .
+* A while loop is then used.
 The game will stay open until the user quits which breaks the loop

 * A menu list is created with 3 game options and a quit option

 * The get_random_word function is called to get a random word from the category list the user selected

 * A display_hangman function which has the hangman graphics.
-This is called in the play_game and changes when the player looses a life for an incorrect guess
+This is called in the play_game and changes when the player loses a life for an incorrect guess

 * The random word is passed to the play_game function.

-    * Used "re.sub" to have a space insted of a * for a blank space if there were multiple words in the random value
+    * Used "re.sub" to have a space instead of a * for a blank space if there were multiple words in the random value

     ![Game with blanks](https://github.com/colmhaugh/hangman-game/blob/main/images/Game_with_blank.JPG)